CommandPost/FCPCafe/docs/README.md

 ---

+### Tuesday 30th May 2023

+We're currently experimenting with adding Discussions to the bottom of every page at FCP Cafe - that tie into GitHub Discussions.
+We're still working on the formatting.

+---

+Chris at [LateNite](https://latenitefilms.com/technology/) has decided to put the Final Cut Pro & DaVinci Resolve Communities literally head-to-head by introducing [Resolve Cafe](https://resolve.cafe).
+Let's see which community is more proactive in sharing awesome content!

+---

+**MotionVFX** is having a [50% Flash Sale](https://www.motionvfx.com/store) on selected products.

+They've also released a nice new package called [mProduct](https://www.motionvfx.com/store,mproduct,p3977.html).

+---

+**AudioSwift 2.3.5 Beta** with 14-bit MIDI CC is [now available](https://audioswiftapp.com/try-out-these-new-features-in-beta/).

+AudioSwift for macOS transforms your trackpad into a set of MIDI tools like sliders, triggers, XY pads, mixing controllers and MPE.
+With support for MacBooks and Magic Trackpads, the app runs in the top menu bar waiting to be called.
+Tap the trackpad with a four fingers tap gesture to activate and a console window appears showing the current controller mode.
+You can then start sending MIDI with simple touch gestures and when you finish, press the Esc key to turn AudioSwift off.
+It’s the perfect compact MIDI controller for the mobile or desktop producer.

+AudioSwift works great in companion with [CommandPost](https://commandpost.io) via MIDI for [controlling Final Cut Pro](https://audioswiftapp.com/fcp/).

+---

 ### Monday 29th May 2023

 **Color Finale 2.6.6** has been released to fix support for Final Cut Pro 10.6.6.